How to Become a Travel Writer (& Get Paid For It)

 - Your own blog

 I recommend doing both.
-Long-term having your own travel blog is going to be important.
+Long-term, having your own travel blog is going to be important—not only does it showcase your writing, but it also highlights your unique experiences and personal brand.

 Self-Editing Your Samples

-There are some REALLY important things to keep in mind if you want to make money with your pen (AKA keyboard since it’s 2024).
+There are some REALLY important things to keep in mind if you want to make money with your pen (AKA keyboard, since it’s 2025).
 You want to make sure that your content:

 - Has no errors